TheGoodlike13/liberty_or_death/README.md

 I launch the Liberty again and check all logs to find this in `log.samba`:

+>     kerberos: UNKNOWN -- HTTP/gpc.goodlike.eu@GOODLIKE.EU: no such entry found in hdb
+>
 >       {"timestamp": "2022-06-22T17:07:54.643649+0300", "type": "Authentication", "Authentication": {"version": {"major": 1,
 >     "minor": 2}, "eventId": 4625, "logonId": "e91b42a0699a4a4b", "logonType": 2, "status": "NT_STATUS_NO_SUCH_USER",
 >     "localAddress": null, "remoteAddress": "ipv4:192.168.1.1:55891", "serviceDescription": "Kerberos KDC", "authDescription": "ENC-